ArthurSonzogni/smkflow/README.md

 **Features**:
 - Compatible with WebAssembly.
+- The permissive MIT license.
 - Use CMake FetchContent.
-You don't have to download anything.
-Just use the CMake snippet below:
+No download is needed.
+You use the cmake snippet below to depends on smkflow.

 **Warning**.
 This is an active project.
 Please do not expect the API to be stable for the next few months.